EU leaders examine steps for orderly bank wind-ups

 “When it comes to the banking sector, the debate really focuses on whether they want to broaden the ideas out or keep them narrowly focused.”

-Germany is opposed to direct recapitalization, but one official said there was some backing for the idea.
+Germany is opposed to direct recapitalisation, but one official said there was some backing for the idea.

-“There is more momentum behind these kinds of issues such as using the European Stability Mechanism to directly recapitalize banks and the idea of federalizing Europe’s response to the banking crisis,” the official said.
+“There is more momentum behind these kinds of issues such as using the European Stability Mechanism to directly recapitalise banks and the idea of federalising Europe’s response to the banking crisis,” the official said.

 “We should have tools to prevent banks runs and to force (bank) restructuring,” said a third EU official.
 “For bank crisis management, it would make sense.
 But it is more of a political question.”